drdrewusaf/Display-N-Streams/README.md

 4) Using the checkboxes, select the cameras you wish to use/save.

-5) When a box is checked, additional mandatory options are for camera name and order are presented.
+5) When a box is checked, additional mandatory options for camera name and order are presented.
 ![Example of Manage Cameras Page](https://github.com/drdrewusaf/Display-N-Webcams/blob/main/images/manage-cams-1.png "Example of Manage Cameras Page")

 6) When done, click the save button.